-Response: This is ambiguous and the account is presented in a straightforward manner as historical.
+Response: This is ambiguous, and the account is straightforward and historical.

 3. Typical-Esther is God's illustration of the Christian experience in the Church Age or a type of the Millennium.
 "Some suggest a typical application as follows.
 The replacing of Vashti (a Gentile) by Esther (a Jew) typifies the setting aside of Christendom and the taking up of Israel.
 Haman, the enemy of the Jews, typifies the anti-Christ to be destroyed at the second coming.
 The numerical value of the Hebrew letters of Haman the wicked is 666.
 Mordecai is a type of Jesus Christ in his glorious exaltation.
 The triumph of the Jews is typical of the millennium" (Campbell, 2).